Ownership as key to real change

 Peter sees this as part of a broader overhaul of ownership: cooperatives, foundations, hybrid models and more.
 “What they have in common is the ambition to align ownership with mission and long-term responsibility.”

-One of the models he works with is steward-ownership, based on two principles: profit serves the mission and control remains with people who are actively involved in the day-to-day purpose of the enterprise.
-These principles are put on a legal footing – like a compass.
+One of the models he works with is steward-ownership, based on two principles: profit serves the mission and control remains with people who are actively involved in the purpose of the enterprise.
+These principles are anchored legally – like a compass.
 “That’s how you protect your mission from slipping, regardless of growth, crisis or external pressures.”

 Between mission and market

 Peter sees this as a critical design moment.
 “You have to think ahead: what kind of ownership do you need when things go very well or very badly?
-Those are the moments when ownership matters.”
+Those are the moments when ownership must endure.”
 Steward-ownership can provide an answer here.
-By building in legal protection, decision-making remains anchored to the mission – even when the context changes.
+By building in legal protection, decision-making remains anchored in the mission – even when the context changes.

 From niche to norm shift

 Alternative ownership structures are not yet mainstream, but awareness is growing.
 “In Germany and the Netherlands, we see clear progress,” says Peter.
-“Legal frameworks are emerging, and the debate is still ongoing.”
-Some change is also happening in Belgium.
-“There is traction,” Peter notes, “but it is still a big step to rethink such a fundamental principle.
-It’s about everything: power, trust, succession, values.”
+“Legal frameworks are emerging, and the debate is deepening.”
+Something is also moving in Belgium.
+“There is traction,” Peter notes, “but it is still a solid step to rethink such a fundamental principle.
+It touches everything: power, trust, succession, values.”

-Luc finds that this process of reflection often starts in smaller or family-owned companies, where the link to the mission is stronger.
+Luc finds that this reflection often starts with smaller or family-owned companies, where the link to the mission is stronger.
 “That proximity makes it more logical to think structurally – and to protect what matters.”

 Peter refers to the case of Patagonia as a tipping point.
 “They put their voting shares into a stewardship model and declared the planet as their sole shareholder.
 It was symbolic as well as strategic.
 It showed that profit and mission can go together – if the ownership model allows for that.”